Singularitty/personalDB/README.md

 #### Status
 - Help command and menu working
+- Allows to navigate between directories
+- Creation and deletion of directories
-- Allows to go back and change the current directory
+- Display contents of current directory

 #### To do
 - Finish OperationEngine